rkrmr33/1mcb/README.md

 # 1mcb
-One million checkbox side in Golang &amp; MongoDB.
-Inspired by popular https://onemillioncheckboxes.com
+One million checkbox site in Golang &amp; MongoDB.
+Inspired by the popular https://onemillioncheckboxes.com.

 ## How To Run?
 ```bash